danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Some reasons I've seen projects take longer than expected include:

 * Lack of knowledge among the team as to the full scope of the project.
-* Shifting priorities requiring frequent context shifts.
+* Shifting priorities requiring frequent context changes.
 * Misunderstandings between client/product/design/engineering.
 * Designers waiting on business requirements from product.
 * Developers waiting on design comps where designers are striving for pixel perfection, when really, a napkin sketch would have sufficed to get the developers started ([ShapeUp](https://basecamp.com/shapeup) can help with this).
 * Overly engineered initial architecture that adds unnecessary overhead.
 * Unmaintained intermittent tests resulting in developers spending time investigating false negatives.
 * Lack of system/end-to-end testing requiring manual QA to avoid regressions, which creates bottlenecks.
-* Lack of (or out of date) engineering documentation such as how to setup the project or work with third party integrations.
-This makes even seemingly simple changes take longer for developers to figure out how to exercise the portion of the code requiring changes.
+* Lack of (or out of date) engineering documentation.
 * Inability to run some features on laptop due to complex microservices architecture, or third party integrations that can't be run locally.

 None of the above issues are resolved by hiring the fastest coder.

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
-Many years ago I worked with a senior engineer who refused to ever go to the product manager to ask questions because he thought the definition of a senior was someone who has all the answers.
+Many years ago I worked with an engineer who refused to ever go to the product manager to ask questions because he thought the definition of a senior was someone who has all the answers.
 The features he would deliver were frequently incorrect and required numerous lengthy meetings with the product manager and tech lead to clarify and multiple iterations (including multiple PR reviews and QA rounds!) to get right.
 This engineer was a brilliant and speedy coder.
 He would have aced any leetcode interview, and yet the team was struggling to deliver on anything he worked on, and required additional effort from many other team members.
 Delivering the wrong code quickly helps no one.
 A leetcode style exam won't catch this because the requirements are specified so clearly.
 </aside>

 ### You Should Practice

 When I've brought up the fact that these kind of "on the spot" puzzle solving skills are not required in actual engineering work, recruiters have acknowledged this, and then said "you should spend time practicing".
-Let's think about this: A company is hiring for, let's say a staff engineer, so they reach out to them based on their LinkedIn profile, and their years of experience.
-But somehow they're unable to assess that so now the candidate needs to spend their precious free time practicing for a test that doesn't even assess the actual skills they're being hired for?
+Does it really make sense to have someone spend precious free time practicing for a test that doesn't even assess the actual skills needed for the job?

 Multiply this out by all the engineers looking for a new role, say every few years, spending weeks on these practice exercises.
 How many more valuable things could have been achieved with all this time?

-Given that an engineer actually has some free time to dedicate to any sort of technical extra-curricular activity, I can think of so many more valuable things to be doing, for example:
+Given that someone has some free time to dedicate to technical extra-curricular activities, I can think of so many more valuable things to be doing, for example:

 - Taking online courses to learn a new skill.
 - Reading technical books.